See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Method

 \subsection{Scenario-Message Pair Generation}

-We first generate traffic scenarios by combining six different factors, inspired by existing eHMI scenario studies~\cite{dey2020taming,colley2020design}.
+Inspired by existing eHMI scenario studies~\cite{dey2020taming,colley2020design}, we first generate traffic scenarios by combining six different factors.
 The factors we consider are listed below.
 By combining these factors, we generate a total of 6,912 unique condition combinations.